 The benefits of YouTube can not be understated; its value to the internet is unparalleled.
 If the advent of internet is equivalent to the invention of interchangeable type, then YouTube is the creation of television.
 Not content with sharing text, pictures, and audio files, we created a way to stream video without even having to download it.
 It has connected hundreds of millions of people who would otherwise never felt any connection to those other people.

 At the same time, YouTube is a consumer nightmare.
 Accounts are unchangeable – your user name is permanent – so your username “BongFucker69” that you made as a teen now has 100 videos on it: you’re 25 years old and stuck with it.
 If you want to download your videos and re-upload them, YouTube only lets you download two of your videos per hour!
 You’d have to download a third-party program similar to atube catcher download software and download it that way, if you don’t want it taking weeks; then you have to re-upload them to a new account, including copying/pasting the descriptions and tags.
 If one wants a new user name, it is the most “impossible” thing in the YouTube world.

-Then there’s things like copyright and content issues, with YouTube’s policy being “better safe than sorry,” which means that they frequently remove videos they see as possibly violating a copyright (when many videos do not violate anything, based in “fair use” practices we see every day on the TV news).
+Then there are things like copyright and content issues, with YouTube’s policy being “better safe than sorry,” which means that they frequently remove videos they see as possibly violating copyright (when many videos do not violate anything, based on “fair use” practices we see every day on the TV news).
 Normally, that’s not a problem, except the world is getting stricter and the violations come with a cost – two or more infractions can come with an account ban, destroying all videos uploaded and making them impossible to access ever again.
 So, while you won’t have to worry about your stupid username anymore, you might want to back up your video content, or that graduation video you posted will be gone forever.
 Or better yet, find an alternative (https://www.newsflare.com/, for example) where you can upload your videos and expose them to a big audience including media companies as well.